 The Family and Medical Leave Act (FMLA) entitles certain employees to a total of 12 workweeks of leave during any 12-month period for medical reasons, for the birth or adoption of a child (often referred to as maternity leave or pregnancy leave), and for the care of a child, husband, wife or parent who has a serious health condition.

 Under the law, eligible employees who take this unpaid leave are entitled to be restored to their former positions or similar positions when they return to work.
 Still, not all employers follow the law.
 Many employees find themselves returning to a significantly changed job or find they no longer have jobs after taking leave.

 If you feel your employer has violated the law, speak with us to determine if you have rights under the FMLA that have been violated.
-To schedule an entirely confidential initial consultation with St. Paul attorneys handling FMLA retaliation cases, please call 651-964-6301.
+To schedule an entirely confidential initial consultation with St. Paul attorneys handling FMLA retaliation cases, please call 651-964-6301 or toll-free at 800-563-3094.
 You can also make an appointment by contacting our office online.